Student accommodation

 At Xenia we want to make your student experience as easy and enjoyable as possible!
 That’s why we offer a huge range of student accommodation in Nottingham for you to choose from.
 These include Avalon Court, Bard House, Maid Marian House and Minerva House, which are situated close to Nottingham city centre.
 If you’re looking for student accommodation in Nottingham, why not browse our city-centre student halls of residence to find your studio apartment!

-Our student accommodation in Nottingham starts from as little as £160, for a single student studio apartment, with bills included.
-If you choose to stay with Xenia, you can enjoy amenities such as free WiFi, an on-site gym, and en-suite bathroom, areas to socialise and a cinema room!
+Our student accommodation in Nottingham starts from as little as £150, for a single student studio apartment, with bills included.
+If you choose to stay with Xenia, you can enjoy amenities such as free WiFi, an on-site gym, an en-suite bathroom, areas to socialise and a cinema room!
 All of our studio rooms come equipped with a fitted kitchen, smart TV, bed and en suite, so you never have to share or hide your food!

 Why choose Nottingham?